gabimelo/portuguese_wsc/README.md

 ----

-To create the environment for running the project: `conda env create -f environment.yml`
+- To create the environment for running the project: `conda env create -f environment.yml`

+- Run tests with `pytest --cov=src tests/`.
+Use `pytest --cov=src --cov-report=html tests/` for generation of HTML test report.
+Needs pytest and pytest-cov packages.
+If there are import errors, should run `pip install -e .` to locally install package from source code.

 ----